-Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-It provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
+Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
+A representative from the school or college may be asked to attend the Channel panel to help with this assessment.
 An individual's engagement with the programme is entirely voluntary at all stages.

-Guidance on Channel is available at: Channel guidance, and a Channel awareness e-learning programme is available for staff at: Channel General Awareness.
+Guidance on Channel is available at: Channel guidance.